 The Agreement raises Commitment.

-✳️ Note: This behaviour is not exclusive to low-rank General Labourers.
+✳️ Note: This behavior is not exclusive to low-rank General Labourers.
 We ALL tend to avoid responsibility, and that is the main challenge of team management.

-When the workers know that all the roles are individual ones, none of them will want to lag because they know that the team can quickly determine where the delay or setback came from.
+⬅️When the workers know that all the roles are individual ones, none of them will want to lag because they know that the team can quickly determine where the delay or setback came from in real time.

-▶️The main purpose of always asking questions is to make sure workers understood the task, feel respected and taken into consideration.
+▶️The main purpose of always asking questions is to make sure workers understand the task, feel respected, and consider responsibility.

 As much as you can, ask confirmation questions to clear any doubts that may have developed.
 The workers’ questions will reveal where your briefing needed more information and will also give you a clearer view of how much experience each worker has.

 When asking questions, keep in mind that the main purpose is to bring the workers on the same page as you are.
 The aim of questioning should be clarification rather than cross-questioning or tests.

 Questions should not be a test.
 Sometimes, “testing” the workers can have a negative effect on their psychological level, as they fall under doubt.
 Over questioning and testing might end up causing the workers to feel insecure.
 Which is the same confusion that you are intending to avoid.